 Diwali (or Deepawali, meaning 'row of lamps') is a five day festival, which holds meaning for Hindus, Sikhs and Jains.
-Its name is derived from the practice of decorating homes using oil lamps to symbolize the triumph of good over evil and the removal of darkness.
+Its name is derived from the practice of decorating homes using oil lamps to symbolise the triumph of good over evil and the removal of darkness.
 Diwali is a joyous occasion, holding various meanings for the three faiths.

 During Diwali, your Hindu, Sikh and Jain neighbours would appreciate the greeting 'A Happy and Joyful Diwali'.
 It is also traditional to present sweets as a gift.

-Guru Nanak Dev's Birthday
+Guru Nanak Dev's Birthday - Sikh

 Observed by the Sikh community is the holy day of the Guru Nanak Dev's Birthday.
 Guru Nanak Dev was the first of the ten great masters of Sikhism, born in 1469 and dying in 1507 at the age of 69.